FDA officials are asking the American public for thoughts about the potential international reclassification of cannabis.

 The United States Food and Drug Administration (FDA) has put out a request for public comments regarding whether cannabis should be rescheduled under global drug treaties.

-As first reported for Forbes by cannabis reported Tom Angell, the federal government in a Federal Register filing published today is asking the public to provide their thoughts on the “abuse potential, actual abuse, medical usefulness, trafficking, and impact of scheduling changes on availability for medical use” of cannabis.
+As first reported for Forbes by cannabis reporter Tom Angell, the federal government in a Federal Register filing published today is asking the public to provide their thoughts on the “abuse potential, actual abuse, medical usefulness, trafficking, and impact of scheduling changes on availability for medical use” of cannabis.

 The FDA’s request is in preparation of the upcoming World Health Organization (WHO) meeting in Geneva next month.
 The agency’s Expert Committee on Drug Dependence (ECDD) will consider the international classification of marijuana and 15 other substances.